Natural Resource Stewardship Career Pathways Grants

-State Parks will only be prepared to address climate change with a talented and diverse natural resources workforce, equipped to lead the care of our landscapes.
+State Parks will be best prepared to address climate change with a talented and diverse natural resources workforce, equipped to lead the care of our landscapes.
 Historically, natural resources career paths have not been inclusive to all.
 Bringing diverse perspectives, lived experiences, and Indigenous knowledge into stewardship builds resilience and broader support for our parks.

 As part of our Natural Resource Stewardship Career Pathways program, we invest in workforce development partnership models between State Park Districts and non-profits, community-based organizations, colleges, and Tribes.
-Each project provides both essential job training skills for communities that have been historically excluded from the State Parks workforce and adds resources to advance critical climate resilience projects.
+Each project provides both essential job training skills for communities that have been historically excluded from the State Parks workforce and adds resources to advance climate resilience projects.

-For this first round of funding, we looked for proposals that addressed the following criteria:
+Each funding round, we looked for proposals that addressed the following criteria: